 - Turn L on Old Dana Road

-- Foot travel only.
-Dogs welcome if under close control.
+- Dogs welcome if under close control.

 - Begin at the sign reading “Mill Pond Forest & Huggins Trail Access.”

 - Bear L at first trail junction to visit Mill Pond

 - Return to trail junction and turn L onto Pasture Road

 - Turn R onto Stone Wall Trail at gap in stone wall